Decidability of One-Clock Weighted Timed Games with Arbitrary Weights

 An orthogonal research direction to recover decidability is to reduce the number of clocks and more precisely to focus on \emph{one-clock \WTG{s}}.
 Though restricted, a single clock is often sufficient for modelling purposes.
 When only non-negative weights are considered, decidability has been proven in~\cite{BouyerLarsenMarkeyRasmussen-06} and later improved in~\cite{Rutkowski-11,DueholmIbsenMilterson_13} to obtain exponential time algorithms.
 Despite several recent works, the decidability status of one-clock \WTG{s} with arbitrary weights is still open.
 In the present paper, we show the decidability of the value problem for this class.
 More precisely, we prove that the value function can be computed in exponential time (if weights are encoded in unary and not in binary).

 Before exposing our approach, let us briefly recap the existing results.
 Positive results obtained for one-clock \WTG{s} with non-negative weights are based on a reduction to so-called \emph{simple \WTG}, where the underlying timed automata contain no guard, no reset, and the clock value along with the execution exactly spans the $[0,1]$ interval.
-In simple \WTG, it is possible to compute (in exponential time) the whole value function starting at time $1$ and going back in time until $0$ \cite{BouyerLarsenMarkeyRasmussen-06,Rutkowski-11}.
-Another technique, that we will not explore further in the present work, consists in using the paradigm of strategy iteration \cite{DueholmIbsenMilterson_13}, leading to an exponential-time algorithm too.
+In simple \WTG, it is possible to compute with various techniques inspired by the paradigm of value iteration, adapted by a computation of the whole value function starting at time $1$ and going back in time until $0$ \cite{BouyerLarsenMarkeyRasmussen-06,Rutkowski-11,DueholmIbsenMilterson_13}, leading to an exponential-time algorithm.
 A \PSPACE lower-bound is also known for related decision problems \cite{FearnleyIbsenJensenSavani-20}.

 Recent works extend the positive results of simple \WTG{s} to arbitrary weights~\cite{BrihayeGeeraertHaddadLefaucheuxMonmege-15,brihaye2021oneclock}, yielding decidability of \emph{reset-acyclic} one-clock \WTG{s} with arbitrary weights, with a \emph{pseudo-polynomial time} complexity (that is polynomial if weights are encoded in unary).
 It is also explained how to extend the result to all \WTG{s} where no cyclic play containing a reset may have a negative weight arbitrarily close to 0.
 Moreover, it is shown that $\MinPl$ needs memory to play (almost-)optimally, in a very structured way: $\MinPl$ uses \emph{switching strategies}, that are composed of two memoryless strategies, the second one being triggered after a given (pseudo-polynomial) number $\kappa$ of steps.